fritzmusic/fritzmusic/README.md

 - 👋 Hi, I’m @fritzmusic
-- 👀 I’m interested in artificial intelligence
+- 👀 I’m interested in not running into errors all the time spending all my time chasing error gordian logic
-- 🌱 I’m currently learning high level AI security protocols.
+- 🌱 I’m currently learning python and playing with graphical screensavers.
-- 💞️ I’m looking to collaborate on AI development.
+- 💞️ I’m looking to find the lest resistive path to success in my development endeavours.

 <!---